Project TeamPAUHOF Architects and Barbara Kolb, Hendrik Seibel

 Electrical ServicesElectro Obrist srl, Velturno (BZ)

-From the architect.
+Text description provided by the architects.
 House D is a single-family dwelling with an integrated studio-gallery.
 Built on a steep slope, it weaves itself into its immediate surroundings and at the same time alludes to the more distant mountain landscape.
 On the one hand, it is embedded in the suburban settlement, on the other, it stands out as the end point of a southward-facing vineyard.
 This ambivalence is emphasized by the previously existing natural stone wall that runs along the eastern side, reaching out into the open landscape.
 The organic curve of this wall – a line characteristic for the entire western slope – the stone border of the private driveway, and the snaking path of the road define the specific situation.
 In this way, we conceived House D as a kind of joint that extends past the steep slope to connect the existing elements.

 The structure of the house – that is, the section and/or the floor plan – results from the unusual nature of the site.
 On the south side, the house extends along the entire length of the building line, forming a four-story stacked volume (approximate height difference: 12 m).
 Otherwise, the rounded contour of the plan abstractly follows the property line.
 The structuring of the interior spaces is an artificial reflection of the specific topographic situation.
 All views are choreographed to capture as much of the still intact surrounding landscape as possible while blocking out the immediate, less attractive neighborhood.
 The spiral course of circulation manifests itself in the hovering roof structure (a snaking timber construction) that follows the curve of the northward-facing atrium, winds upward, is briefly supported by the bedroom façade, and then continues off into the vineyard as a tapering pergola.